What is Customer Due Diligence and How Does It Work?

 Enhanced Due Diligence (EDD) is required for high-risk customers and it includes:

-- Individuals or entities from high-risk jurisdictions, such as countries with high levels of corruption or inadequate AML/CFT measures
+• Individuals or entities from high-risk jurisdictions, such as countries with elevated levels of corruption or inadequate AML/CFT measures.

-- Customers involved in industries or businesses prone to financial crimes.
+• Customers involved in industries or businesses intrinsically prone to financial crimes, such as certain cash-intensive businesses or those dealing in high-value goods.

 4. Ongoing Customer Due Diligence (OCDD) or Ongoing Due Diligence (ODD)